-Turkey Kreplach Soup (turkey soup with turkey dumplings) is one of the best things to do with leftover Thanksgiving turkey, and it’s easier than you think!
+Turkey Kreplach Soup (turkey soup with turkey dumplings) is one of the best things to do with your leftover Thanksgiving turkey, and it's easier than you think!

-Let’s talk about leftovers for a minute.
-Sometimes they seem like ‘yesterday’s same old same old.’
+Let's talk about leftovers for a minute.
+Sometimes they seem like 'yesterday's same old same old.'
 Sometimes they inspire.
 But for me, Thanksgiving leftovers always inspire.
-Leftover turkey, especially, has so much potential to be transformed into something new and more exciting than its original incarnation.
+Leftover turkey, especially, has so much potential to be transformed into something new and more exciting than its original incarnation, whether it's curried

-It’s so easy to make a scrumptious comforting turkey soup with whatever is left of your Thanksgiving turkey.
+It's a cinch to make a scrumptious comforting turkey soup with whatever is left of your Thanksgiving turkey.
 You basically just throw the carcass into a large soup pot. (you may have to break it apart to fit it in).
-Add some vegetables – a cut up onion, a few chunked carrots and celery spears – some parsley and/or dill.
+Add some vegetables - a cut up onion, a few chunked carrots and celery spears - some parsley and/or dill.
 Fill the pot with water and get it boiling.